Luka Dončić: Early years (2015–2016)

-On April 30, 2015, Dončić made his professional debut for Real Madrid in the Liga ACB against Unicaja, making his only three-point attempt in under 2 minutes of playing time.
-At 16 years, two months, and two days of age, he became the youngest player to ever play for Real Madrid in the ACB and the third-youngest debutant in league history, behind only Ricky Rubio and Ángel Rebolo.
-He played five games in the 2014–15 ACB season, averaging 1.6 points and 1.2 rebounds in 4.8 minutes per game.
+On April 30, 2015, Dončić made his professional debut for Real Madrid in the Liga ACB against Unicaja, making his only three-point attempt in under two minutes of playing time.
+At 16 years, two months, and two days of age, Dončić became the youngest player to ever play for Real Madrid in the ACB and the third-youngest debutant in league history, behind only Ricky Rubio and Ángel Rebolo.
+Dončić played five games in the 2014–15 ACB season, averaging 1.6 points, and 1.2 rebounds in 4.8 minutes per game.

 In the 2015–16 season, Dončić became a regular member of Real Madrid's senior team.
-He played against the Boston Celtics in an NBA preseason game on October 8, 2015, collecting 4 rebounds, 1 assist, and 1 block.
-On October 16, at age 16, he debuted in the EuroLeague, scoring 2 points in a loss to Khimki.
-Dončić became the 21st player ever to debut in the EuroLeague before turning 17.
-On October 18, he recorded 10 points and 4 rebounds in a 94–61 win over Gipuzkoa.
-On November 29, Dončić posted a season-high 15 points, 6 rebounds, and 4 assists against Bilbao.
-With the performance, he set a new ACB record for most points and the highest Performance Index Rating (PIR) in a game for players under age 17.
-He scored 12 points and grabbed 5 rebounds on January 7, 2016, against CSKA Moscow in the EuroLeague.
-After a Real Madrid time-out in the second quarter of the game, Dončić made three consecutive three-pointers, recording 9 points in 2 minutes.
+He played against the Boston Celtics in an NBA preseason game on October 8, 2015, collecting four rebounds, an assist, and a block.
+On October 16, at age 16, Dončić debuted in the EuroLeague, scoring two points in a loss to Khimki.
+He became the 21st player ever to debut in the EuroLeague before turning 17.
+On October 18, Dončić recorded 10 points and four rebounds in a 94–61 victory over Gipuzkoa.
+On November 29, he posted a season-high 15 points, six rebounds, and four assists against Bilbao.
+With the performance, Dončić set a new ACB record for most points and the highest Performance Index Rating (PIR) in a game for players under age 17.
+He scored 12 points and grabbed five rebounds on January 7, 2016, against CSKA Moscow in the EuroLeague.
+After a Real Madrid time-out in the second quarter of the game, Dončić made three consecutive three-pointers, recording nine points in two minutes.
 Through 39 games in the 2015–16 ACB season, he averaged 4.5 points, 2.6 rebounds, and 1.7 assists.
-In 12 EuroLeague games, he recorded 3.5 points, 2.3 rebounds, and 2 assists per game.
+In 12 EuroLeague games, Dončić recorded 3.5 points, 2.3 rebounds, and 2.0 assists per game.